stencila/hub/README.md

 ### Unit testing

-Some of services define unit tests.
-Run them using,
+Some services define unit tests.
+Run them all using,

 ```sh
 make test